saucelabs/sauce-docs/docs/dev/cli/espresso-xcuitest.md

 ## What You'll Need

 * Your Sauce Labs account credentials.
-* Your native mobile app file (both debug and non-debug app) and test file.
+* Your mobile app file (both debug and non-debug app) and test file.
 * For real devices, have the [Sauce Runner for Real Devices](/mobile-apps/automated-testing/espresso-xcuitest/real-devices.md) client installed.
 * For virtual devices, have the [Sauce Runner for Virtual Devices](/mobile-apps/automated-testing/espresso-xcuitest/virtual-devices.md) client installed.